Steffen568/password-generator/README.md

 - Click the 'Generate Password' button.
 - Enter the desired length of your new password.
 Between 8 and 128 charactors
-- follow the prompts and choose the charactors you would like to include.
+- follow the prompts and choose the charactors you would like to include in your new password.
+You much choose at least 1 charactor set.
+- Your password will appear in the text box after completing the prompts.